vinay92/Mesosphere/Report.md

 * Service discovery<br/>
 Multiple applications can be run using Mesosphere and the apps need a way to communicate with each other.
 Mesos-DNS can be used for service discovery throught the domain name system.
 * Zookeeper<br/>
+Zookeeper is the software that is used to coordinate the master nodes.
+There can be multiple master nodes, and the process of electing a master is coordinated by Zookeeper